Dissertation Year Fellowship

 Dissertation Year Fellowships in International Studies fund advanced Notre Dame graduate students in the social sciences, history, theology, and international human rights law.
 The fellowships are intended for students to do field research or to complete their dissertations.

 The dissertation topic must pertain to international studies.
 The Institute will prioritize dissertation work supervised by a Kellogg faculty fellow addressing the thematic priorities of the Kellogg Institute.
-Applicants must be enrolled and in good standing in a PhD program or the JSD program at the University of Notre Dame and be in good academic standing, and be a Kellogg Institute Graduate Student Affiliate.
+Applicants must be enrolled and in good standing in a PhD program or the JSD program at the University of Notre Dame, be in good academic standing, and be a Kellogg Institute Graduate Student Affiliate.
 Students who have other stipend (basic living expenses) support equal to a full departmental graduate student stipend from Notre Dame sources for the time period being considered are not eligible.
 Students applying for this fellowship are not eligible for the Institute's Graduate Research Grant competition.

 Levels of Support